diogomachado-bioinfo/sweep/README.md

 ## Article Reference

-If you use the SWeeP algorithm or this Python package in your research work, please cite the following article:
+If you use the SWeeP algorithm or this Python package in your work, please cite the following article:

 ```